The Economics Program has four main objectives:

 Students with majors in disciplines such as political science will find that adding an economics major (double majoring) provides them with a breadth of background that is viewed favorably by graduate professional programs and employers.
 For the teaching credential, majors must pass the Subject Assessment Examination in the social sciences or complete an approved subject matter preparation program in social science.

-Double Major in Economics and another degree program: For the Economics portion of the double major, the student must complete the core course requirements for the Economics major, two 400-level Economics seminars, and one additional upper division Economics elective in consultation with an advisor.
+Double Major in Economics and another degree program: Students pursuing a double major in Economics must update their ARR with the chair to ensure courses are counted properly towards your degree.
+For the Economics portion of the double major, the student must complete the core course requirements for the Economics major and one additional upper division Economics elective in consultation with an advisor.

 Be sure to fill out major/minor contracts with both departments, regardless of planned program.